webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

     pass.end();
 ```

-Here, the first parameter to `setVertexBuffer` corresponds to the elements of
+Here the first parameter to `setVertexBuffer` corresponds to the elements of
 the `buffers` array in the pipeline we created above.

-And with that we have the same thing we had before but we're using all vertex buffers
+With that we have the same thing we had before, but we're using all vertex buffers
 and no storage buffers.

 {{{example url="../webgpu-vertex-buffers-instanced-colors"}}}

 Just for fun, let's add another attribute for a per vertex color.
-First let's change the shader
+First let's change the shader:

 ```wgsl
 struct Vertex {